ClaireCp/pcsc/README.md

 <br />	- MethodName1D/2DTests: checks the numerical solution obtained from each solver with its analytical solution to ensure that each method computes the correct integral

 ## Issues and perspectives ##
-It would be interesting to add a parser such that a user might input the function and bounds of the integral he wants solved from the command line.
+A parsers such that a user could input the function and bounds of the integral from the command line could be added.

 The choice of the numerical method could also be done through the command line.

 Other numerical solvers or higher dimensions could also be added to the existing code.

+For 1D integration discontinued ranges could be integrated.

+For 2D integration other shapes such as circles or triangles could be added